locaal-ai/scoresight/docs/README.md

 - Unlimited devices or open instances on the same device
 - Detect any scoreboard fonts, general fonts and even "dot" indicators
 - Translated to 12 languages (English, German, Spanish, French, Italian, Japanese, Korean, Dutch, Polish, Portugese, Russian, Chinese)
+- Collect OCR training data and annotate it with a built-in tool

 Price: FREE.